A Clockwork Orange (novel): Banning and censorship history in the US

+The first major incident of censorship of A Clockwork Orange took place in 1973, when a bookseller was arrested for selling the novel (although the charges were later dropped).
 In 1976, A Clockwork Orange was removed from an Aurora, Colorado high school because of "objectionable language".
 A year later in 1977 it was removed from high school classrooms in Westport, Massachusetts over similar concerns with "objectionable" language.
 In 1982, it was removed from two Anniston, Alabama libraries, later to be reinstated on a restricted basis.
-Also, in 1973 a bookseller was arrested for selling the novel.
-The charges were later dropped.
-However, each of these instances came after the release of Stanley Kubrick's popular 1971 film adaptation of A Clockwork Orange, itself the subject of much controversy.
+However, each of these instances came after the release of Stanley Kubrick's popular 1971 film adaptation of A Clockwork Orange, itself the subject of much controversy after exposing a much larger part of the populace to the themes of the novel.
+In 2024 the book was banned in Texas by the Katy Independent School District.

 Reception

 Initial response

 The Sunday Telegraph review was positive, and described the book as "entertaining ... even profound".
 Kingsley Amis in The Observer acclaimed the novel as "cheerful horror", writing "Mr Burgess has written a fine farrago of outrageousness, one which incidentally suggests a view of juvenile violence I can't remember having met before".
 Malcolm Bradbury wrote "All of Mr Burgess's powers as a comic writer, which are considerable, have gone into the rich language of his inverted Utopia.
 If you can stomach the horrors, you'll enjoy the manner".
 Roald Dahl called it "a terrifying and marvellous book".
 Many reviewers praised the inventiveness of the language, but expressed unease at the violent subject matter.
 The Spectator praised Burgess's "extraordinary technical feat" but was uncomfortable with "a certain arbitrariness about the plot which is slightly irritating".
 New Statesman acclaimed Burgess for addressing "acutely and savagely the tendencies of our time" but called the book "a great strain to read".
 The Sunday Times review was negative, and described the book as "a very ordinary, brutal and psychologically shallow story".
 The Times also reviewed the book negatively, describing it as "a somewhat clumsy experiment with science fiction [with] clumsy cliches about juvenile delinquency".
 The violence was criticised as "unconvincing in detail".